Saving Flower Seed

 • Some types of flowers you can just shake the head of the plant and the seeds will fall.

 • Collect on a dry and sunny day.

-• Some types of herbs like for dill for an example, you will need to watch for seeds to appear.
+For some types of herbs like dill, for example, you will need to watch for seeds to appear.
 Dill seed likes to scatter seeds when they ripen.
 For those types like dill, the poppy is excellent examples, clip before completely dry and let ripen and dry on newspaper.